Create RF propagation model

 Longley-Rice propagation model.
 This model is also known as Irregular Terrain Model (ITM).
 You can use this model to calculate point-to-point path loss between sites over an irregular terrain, including buildings.
 Path loss is calculated from free-space loss, terrain diffraction, ground reflection, refraction through atmosphere, tropospheric scatter, and atmospheric absorption.
 For more information and list of limitations, see .

 The Longley-Rice model implements the point-to-point mode of the model, which uses terrain data to predict the loss between two points.

-'Method'property.
-The SBR method includes effects from surface reflections but does not include effects from diffraction, refraction, or scattering.
-The image method considers surface reflection only.
-Both ray tracing methods are valid for a frequency range of 100 MHz to 100 GHz.
+Both ray tracing methods are reasonable for a frequency range of 100 MHz to 100 GHz.
 For information about differences between the image and SBR methods, see Choose a Propagation Model.
-Use the